-The following table provides information concerning our executive officers as of March 31, 2015:
+The following table provides information concerning our executive officers as of April 13, 2017:

 Name Age Position(s) Todd C. Brady, M.D., Ph.D.
-43 Chief Executive Officer and Director Stephan J. Tulipano 56 Chief Financial Officer Scott L. Young 52 Chief Operating Officer
+45 Chief Executive Officer and Director Stephen J. Tulipano 58 Chief Financial Officer David J. Clark, M.D.
+52 Chief Medical Officer

-Todd C. Brady, M.D., Ph.D..
-See biographical information set forth above under "Proposal One - Election of Directors - Continuing Directors Not Standing for Election."
+Todd C. Brady, M.D., Ph.D.
+See biographical information set forth above under "Proposal 1 - Election of Directors - Nominees for Election as Class III Directors at the Annual Meeting."

-Stephen Tulipano has served as our Chief Financial Officer and Treasurer since June 2014.
-He has nearly 27 years of accounting and financial experience, of which 14 years were focused on the pharmaceutical industry.
-Prior to joining Aldeyra, Mr. Tulipano provided accounting and management advisory services with Three Tulips, Inc. from 2011 to 2014.
-Prior to that, he served as Chief Financial Officer of Javelin Pharmaceuticals from 2006 to 2010 until its acquisition by Hospira.
-Prior to that, from 1998 to 2006, Mr. Tulipano was at Biogen Idec, Inc. where he served as Director of Corporate Accounting.
+Stephen Tulipano has served as our Chief Financial Officer since June 2014.
+He has 30 years of accounting and financial experience, of which 17 years were focused on the pharmaceutical industry.
+Most recently, he held positions at Three Tulips Inc., an accounting and management advisory services firm, where he provided full-time accounting services and financial management counsel from September 2010 to June 2014.
+Prior to that, from April 2006 to July 2010, he served as Chief Financial Officer, Treasurer and Secretary of Javelin Pharmaceuticals where he helped lead the company through its acquisition by Hospira in 2010.
+Previously, he held the role of Director of Corporate Accounting at Biogen Idec.
 He has also held several accounting roles both within companies and accounting firms.
 Mr. Tulipano holds a B.S. in Business Administration and Accounting from Salem State College and an M.B.A. in Finance from the Sawyer School of Management at Suffolk University.
 He is also a Certified Public Accountant.